zeachco/phantom-game-ai-training/src/games/cells/README.md

 ## Game

-Cells running at each others eating the compatible ones and fleeing from predatorial ones
+Cells running at each others eating the ones in a bad position ones and fleeing from predatorial ones

 ## Rules

-cells leave traces of their composition cells can change their composition with enough energy bigger cells cells eats smaller ones (bits per bits)
+bigger cells eats smaller ones (bits per bits)

 ## Controls

 - turn left
 - turn right
 - advance
+- feed

 ## Sensors

-- color detector
+- array of n enemies with their distance, relative angle, vulnerability (back-facing)
 - color side

-- In a radius, get an array of cells and their team
-- Relative positioning with angle